 Monjack had suffered from frequent seizures, asthma and sleep apnea while living in the home, and Sharon Murphy acquired breast cancer and debilitating neuropathy while living there.

 Brittany Murphy had been taking migraine medication, Klonopin (a benzodiazapine) and Prozac (an antidepressant), in addition to the medication for the respiratory infection, while living there.

 In August 2014, the UK television program Autopsy ran an hour-long program looking at Brittany Murphy’s death, called “Autopsy: The Final Hours of Brittany Murphy.”
 The program features assessments about celebrity deaths by Dr. Richard Shepherd, a forensic pathologist.

-A streaming version of the program (Season 2, Episode 3 of the “Autopsy” series) is currently available for purchase through Amazon in the UK.
+A streaming version of the program (Season 2, Episode 3 of the “Autopsy” series) is currently available for free streaming through Amazon in the US.

 The program content was summarized in an article in the Daily Mail.

 In the documentary, Simon Monjack’s mother, Linda Monjack, stated about the home:

 When I walked through the door, there was no air ventilation whatsoever.
 The windows were breaking down from mold.
 This was a place of unhealthiness.
 It didn’t feel right.
 The actual bedroom itself where they both spent so much time – the actual windows were taped up, so there was no air ventilation whatsoever.
 The mold that was growing up by the windows was really quite horrific and it just felt very oppressive, as if this was a place of unhealthiness.

 Dr. Shepherd stated: